jugglingcats/tachograph-reader/README.md

 Now when processing file if there will any issue with validating signed data `InvalidSignatureException` will be thrown.

-### About project
+### How to run the code

-The project tachograph-reader.csproj is suitable for using with Visual Studio and VScode supporting .Net5 or above, and contains a simple command line app.
+This project is suitable for using with Visual Studio and VScode supporting .Net5.0 or above.
+For .NetCore2.1 support see commit `ce8932973ef25ee9eee58f7ffe9c1add76259dd7`.

+This repository contains a simple command line app (`app` folder).
 Run the command without args to scan `./data/vehicle` and `./data/driver` and process all files found.
 The output files will be saved in the same file name with `.xml` extension added.
 Run the command with `--driver <driverfile>` or `--vehicle <vehiclefile>` to process individual files.
 You can also specify an output filename for the resulting XML, e.g. `--driver <driverfile> [output file]`.
 Tasks are set up in VScode for running the command.

+### Adapting to variations in DDD file format

 Most of the sections/features of both data file formats are catered for.
 It's possible to modify the data file formats using `DriverCardData.config` and `VehicleUnitData.config`.
 These are two XML files defining the structure of the data with features specific to the standard (such as cyclic buffer support).